ymw0331/vanilla-javascript-20-projects/readme.md

 **Infinity Scroll** - _Fetch, Async/Await, Unsplash API, DOM, Scroll Event Listener_<br>
 <em>
-This web app displays an infinite scroll of images, loaded dynamically using the Unsplash API.
-The Fetch API is used to make API calls, and Async/Await is used to handle asynchronous programming.
-The DOM and Scroll Event Listener are used to detect when the user has scrolled to the bottom of the page and needs to load more images.
+Displays an infinite scroll of images by dynamically loading images from the Unsplash API using the Fetch API, Async/Await, and the DOM and Scroll Event Listener.
 </em>

 🔗 <https://vjs-wayney-infinity-scroll.netlify.app/>

 </li>